WORKSHOPS4GIRLS

 aMUSE Take Action Project - Standing Up Against Stereotypes

 The aMUSE Take Action Project takes the form of an artistic performance or presentation "Busting a Stereotype".
 Girls can chose plays, murals, comic strips, paintings, songs, whatever medium they choose.
-In a recent session, a number of the girls decided to create PowerPoint presentations to show to their audience.
+Since our sessions are all virtual now, many girls choose a to create slideshows.

 Many girls opt to make a poster combining artwork & facts that they use as a basis for their presentation.